scmschmidt/trento_checks_for_supportconfig/README.md

 ### Run the Checks

-To get an overview about existing checks, run:
+To list all supported checks grouped by the Trento check group, run:
 ```
 tcsc checks list
 ```
-It lists all checks grouped by the Trento check group and tells if `tcsc` currently supports it:

- - `supported` \
-   The check is supported.

- - `not supported` \
+> :bulb: To also list not supported or unknown checks, use `-a` or `--all`. \
-   The check is not (yet) supported, because the information required is not part of the support files or there is not yet a method implemented to prepare the data for the Trento gatherers (see [Which Gatherer Works](#which-gatherer-works) for details).
+>  A check is not (yet) supported, because the information required is not part of the support files or there is not yet

- - `unknown` \
+>  a method implemented to prepare the data for the Trento gatherers (see [Which Gatherer Works](#which-gatherer-works) for details). \
-   The check (or more precise the used gatherer) is not known to `tcsc` yet.
+>  An unknown check means that the gatherer used by the check is not known to `tcsc` yet.

 > :bulb: Use `-d` or `--detail` to get more information about the checks, like type, supported providers and cluster types or the used gatherer.

-After all your host containers have been started, you can execute the supported checks:
+To execute all supported checks on a group (of running host containers), run:
 ```
-tcsc checks GROUPNAME -p PROVIDER
+tcsc checks GROUPNAME
 ```

-- `GROUPNAME` identifies the host containers where the checks should be executed.

-- `PROVIDER` defines the infrastructure of the hosts the support files are coming from.
-  Depending on the infrastructure some checks use different settings or may not. \
-  Either `default`, `kvm`, `vmware`, `azure` or `gcp`.

-  > :exclamation: Currently you have to provide the correct provider yourself.
-Future versions get an auto-detection.
+> :exclamation: Checks need information normally provided by Trento, like provider, architecture type, ENSA version or filesystem type.
+> Currently only the provider gets detected automatically.
+All other must either be given when creating the host group or when the checks
+> get executed. \
+> Current settings can be shown with `tcsc hosts status -d GROUPNAME`.
+> To override the settings use `-e KEY=VALUE...` when running the checks.

-If only a limited amount of checks shall be executed, you can either provide Trento check groups:
+If only a limited amount of checks shall be executed, you can either provide the Trento check group:
 ```
-tcsc checks GROUPNAME -p PROVIDER -g GROUP...
+tcsc checks GROUPNAME -p PROVIDER -g GROUP
 ```
-or the check ids itself:
+or the check id:
 ```
 tcsc checks GROUPNAME -p PROVIDER -c CHECK
 ```

-- `GROUP` allows to select a subset of checks depending on their group.
-- `CHECK` allows you to select a specific check.

 > :wrench: To have more then one group or check, use `-g` or `-c` multiple times.

 > :wrench: To see only checks, which have not passed, add the option `-f`.

-> :wrench: If checks you see in `tcsc checks list` are skipped during a check, the reason can be:
->   - The check is not supported by `tcsc` (yet).
->   - It is a multi check, but the hostgroup only contains one host.
->   - You have used `-c|--check` or `-g|--group` to limit the amount of checks.
+> :wrench: Skipped checks are only shown with `-s`.
 A check can have the following results:

+- `skipped` \
+  The check was skipped because:
+    - It is a multi check, but the hostgroup only contains one host.
+    - Certain provider, architecture type, ENSA version or filesystem type are required by the check, but do not match the hosts.

+  Skipped checks are only shown with `-s|--show-skipped`.

 - `passing` \
   Everything went fine.